aajonusnet/aajonusnet/md/Newsletters/How Toxic is Our Civilized World?.md

 were strong and bitterness flourished among whites.
 It was so pervasive that African-Americans rarely ever contested whites.
 However, what I remember most is the joy of life that blacks enjoyed even under such suppression.
-I saw playfulness with considerat- ion and abandon, and it all seemed so natural.
+I saw playfulness with consideration and abandon, and it all seemed so natural.

 Blacks young and old played outside their shakes in ragged clothing and